datawhores/OF-Scraper/README.md

  - added a Post class to serve as a 'single source of truth' for all responsetypes
  - removed unused functions like download_paid that are no longer needed
  - prompts and config functions have been revamped
+ - fixed bugs caused by duplicate uploads on pages
+ - additional bugs and fixes

   ## Description:
   command-line program to download media, and to process other batch operations such as liking and unliking posts.